tadeleTuli/HARNets/README.md

 + __Following are the steps for training a model CNN + LSTM and prediction for video RGB data__

-1. Place the videos in data/train and data/test folders.
+1. Place the videos by downloading from InHard datasets according to the following hierarchy.
 Each video type should have its own folder as shown below.

 ```
 	| data/test